gabrieladaltoe/weatherlike-app/README.md

 ---

-## 🛠 Technologie
+## 🛠 Stacks

-This project was build with the following technology:
+This project was build with the following stack:

 - [JavaScript](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript)